Microsoft Exchange 2010

-The Configure Outlook or Entourage instruction page has more details.
+The Exchange Client Instructions page has more details.

 For a Blackberry to get e-mail, you must create a Blackberry e-mail account and then forward your UTHSC mail to the Blackberry e-mail address.
 Follow these instructions to create a Blackberry e-mail address on your Blackberry phone.